sydhds/Avpy/docs/source/index.rst

-Welcome to Pyav's documentation!
+Welcome to Avpy's documentation!
 ================================

 Overview
 --------

-Pyav is a ctypes binding for libav and ffmpeg.
+Avpy is a ctypes (python) binding for libav and ffmpeg.

 :doc:`examples/index`
   Examples of how to perform specific tasks.